United Way of Goodhue Wabasha & Pierce Counties (UW-GWP)

 We must all do our part, working United, to make our communities the places that we need them to be - equitable, respectful, and opportunity-filled.
 We, as a society, can and must do better to guarantee that the basic human rights and freedoms of every person in every community are protected.

-Good health is an essential ingredient for individual success and a thriving community.
-Healthy kids are more likely to succeed in school.
-The whole community will flourish when all of our residents have access to public parks, playgrounds, healthy foods and quality healthcare.
+Each individual of our community deserves to have their basic needs met.
+Our community will flourish when all of our residents have access to healthy food, a stable place to call home and they have access to basic needs and economic resources.
 We are committed to more than short-term charity for a few; we are committed to lasting solutions that build opportunity for all.

 Funding under this RFP: